top of page

 • Confusing product-specific charges and assuming both initial and exit charges apply to a particular product.

-Below, we explain the fee structure and establish how it compares with alternative options.
-Before reading this, you may want to read our deep dive, which covers financial advice fees in great detail.
+Below, we outline the fee structure and compare it with alternative options.
+Before reading this, you may want to read our deep dive on financial advice fees

 Pensions/Investment bonds

-For pensions/bonds, the client pays no explicit initial fees (although the partner receives 3%, which SJP funds), meaning the client has 100% of their money invested from day 1.
-Annual management charges (which cover adviser and platform costs) are 1.5% per annum, with fund costs of around 0.4%.
+For pensions and investment bonds, the SJP client pays no explicit initial fees (although the partner receives 3%, which SJP funds), meaning the client has 100% of their money invested from day 1.
+The ongoing annual management charges (which cover adviser and SJP costs) are typically 1.5%, with fund costs of around 0.4%, totalling circa 1.9% per annum.

-In addition to the above, there are also transaction costs to consider.
+In addition to the above, transaction costs must also be considered.
+We estimate these to average around 0.3%.

 Total ongoing costs are, therefore, around 2.2% per annum.
-If you leave SJP within six years, you may be liable to pay up to a 6% exit fee.
+If you leave SJP within six years, you may be liable to pay an exit fee, which can be up to 6%.

 SJP early withdrawal charges